Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 The Azure AI Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
 It includes the following main features:

-- Face detection and analyzsis
+- Face detection and analysis
 - Liveness detection
 - Face recognition
   - Face verification ("one-to-one" matching)